Most of your life is spent fulfilling the financial dreams of your family.

 Maturity Benefit

-On survival of the life assured till the end of the policy term, the following is payable in lumpsum:
+On survival of the life assured till the end of the policy term, the following is payable in Lumpsum:

 - Guaranteed Sum Assured on Maturity plus a Terminal bonus if declared.